 As you can see from the infographic below, Aristotle’s Rhetorical Triangle consists of three persuasion drivers:

-Refers to the character or credibility of the speaker or communicator.
+Refers to the character or credibility of the brand, the communicator.
 Your audience is constantly looking to make sense of the world around them and assign a meaning to inform their decisions if a stranger is a friend or foe.
 It’s an ancient survival mechanism we all still carry.
 To earn your audience trust, you need to communicate credibility factors.
 Storytelling expert, Annette Simmons suggests using the following stories to build your credibility:

 a) Who I am story?
 (Who are you?
 What makes you special?
 What earns you the right to influence?)